 Faculty and students in Loyola Marymount University’s Biology Department began work this fall on a study designed to advance fundamental knowledge of how proteins get into the mitochondria.

-The results will also give insights into how defects in proteins imported into the mitochondria can lead to a wide spectrum of diseases, including cancer and Alzheimer’s Disease.”
+The results will also give insight into how defects in proteins imported into the mitochondria can lead to a wide spectrum of diseases, including cancer and Alzheimer’s Disease.

 The mitochondria is considered the powerhouse of the cell, because that’s where most of the energy for all our cellular needs is produced.
 That energy fuels all our body’s activity from thinking in the brain to the muscles that allow us to walk.
 Without it, we wouldn’t be able to perform any daily activities.